 - Joomla: Joomla includes native memcached support.

-- Magento: Magento supports Memcached integration with a few configuration edits.
+- Adobe Commerce: Memcached integration is supported with just a few configuration edits.

 Follow the Memcached documentation for your PHP app or plugin.
 They may autodetect Memcached, and all you’ll have to do is turn caching on.
 However, you may need to enter the IP address and port the cache is connected to, which is 127.0.0.1:11211.
 The port is the part after the colon: 11211.